Granda

 Venture Round in 2023

 SemiShare is a manufacturer of advanced wafer probe and semiconductor testing equipment.
-The company specializes in a range of products including manual, semi-automatic, and fully automatic probe stations.
-Their offerings are designed to meet the testing requirements of various sectors, including universities, research institutes, semiconductor fabrication (FAB) factories, and panel factories.
-In addition to probe stations, SemiShare provides probe holders, probe fixtures, and laser repair machines for LCD, OLED, and LCVd technologies, supporting both scientific research and mass production needs.
+The company specializes in a range of products, including manual, semi-automatic, and fully automatic probe stations, which are designed to meet the testing needs of universities, research institutes, FAB factories, and panel factories.
+In addition to probe stations, SemiShare offers various supplementary equipment, such as probe holders, probe fixtures, and multiple laser repair machines for LCD, OLED, and LCVd technologies.
+By providing these specialized tools, SemiShare supports both scientific research and mass production in the semiconductor industry.

 Qingchun Semiconductor